389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

     (|(|(x=1)(y=2))(z=3)) -> (|(x=1)(y=2)(z=3))

     (!(!(x=1))) -> (x=1)

+With the AST query execution, we will be able to create shortcuts based on mathematical logic.
+Consider:

+    (&(uid=foo)(cn=bar))

+If we use exact tracking, or during the process of the application we find that the term uid=foo returns an empty candidate set, we know we can exit the AND statement prematurely because there is no possible way for it to hold true once a term yields an empty candidate set.
+This will prevent unnecessary database access in this scenario.

 We use floating point extensively in this due to the fractions involved.
 In the actual implementation, we should avoid this, and determine a way to represent this more efficiently with integers, or to cache calculated fg values in the indices.